HayGrouve/wedding/DEPLOYMENT.md

    - Fill out the RSVP form
    - Verify it submits successfully

-2. **Check KV Database**
+2. **Check Redis Database**
-   - Go to Vercel Dashboard > Storage > Your KV Database
+   - Go to your Redis provider dashboard (Vercel Storage or Upstash)
    - You should see the guest data stored

 ## 🔧 Troubleshooting

 ### **RSVP Submission Fails**

-- Check that all KV environment variables are set correctly
+- Check that `REDIS_URL` environment variable is set correctly
-- Verify KV database is active in Vercel dashboard
+- Verify Redis database is active in your provider dashboard
 - Check function logs in Vercel dashboard for error details

 ### **Database Connection Issues**

-- Ensure environment variables match exactly what Vercel provided
+- Ensure `REDIS_URL` matches exactly what your provider gave you
 - Try redeploying after setting environment variables
-- Check that your Vercel KV database is in the same region as your deployment
+- Check that your Redis database is accessible from Vercel

 ### **Environment Variables Not Working**

-- Make sure variables are set in Vercel dashboard (not just locally)
+- Make sure `REDIS_URL` is set in Vercel dashboard (not just locally)
 - Redeploy after adding environment variables
-- Check variable names for typos
+- Check variable name for typos (case-sensitive)

+### **Redis Connection Errors**

+- Verify your Redis URL format: `redis://username:password@host:port`
+- Check if your Redis provider requires authentication
+- Ensure your Redis instance is not sleeping (some free tiers auto-sleep)

 ## 📊 Database Structure

-Your Vercel KV database will store:
+Your Redis database will store:

-### **Guest Records**
+### **Guest Records** (stored as JSON string)

 ```json
 {